DPI-WE/ruby-data-structures-algorithms-longest-consecutive-sequence/content.md

 Keep this exploration in mind as you approach the coding challenge.
 Ensure your solution can handle various arrays effectively and efficiently.

 ## Think Aloud
 In coding interviews, demonstrating your problem-solving process is crucial.
-Discuss your approach, considering the efficiency and why you choose a particular data structure (in this case, a set).
+Discuss your approach, considering the efficiency and why you choose a particular data structure.
 Start with a simple, perhaps brute-force approach, and then refine it to meet the time complexity requirement.

 ## Test your code